 fiduciary fiat money

 My firm practices under the traditional role of an Architect.
-My extensive experience and negotiation skills working with multi-million dollar heathcare, commercial, hospitality, industrial and high end residential projects has been instrumental in the success of my client’s projects.
+My extensive experience and negotiation skills working with multi-million dollar heathcare, commercial, hospitality, industrial and custom high end residential projects has been instrumental in the success of my client’s projects.
 Curious to know how an Architect can help you?
 I provide consultations on an hourly basis at your convenience.
 This is the best next step into making your next project a reality.